 The dream that woke me up in the middle of the night was that each and every one of the athletes I work with showed up to their training session, practice, and game ready to compete at the best of their ability.
 At the heart of the dream, it is really making sure they are recovered from their last workout, game, or adventure.
 And yes, this was an actual dream I had.
 I understand that it is nowhere near as sexy dreams of clean energy or ending world hunger that other people have had, but my dream of athletic recovery is something that can make an immediate and dramatic impact on the people that I get to work with every day.
 I also understand it also shows you how much of a coach (or nerd) I am.
 So without waking up my wife, I grabbed my nightstand notebook and pen and began to sketch out the ideas that came to me.
 At some point earlier that day, I must have been thinking about John Wooden, because the dream ideas came to life on paper looking like a pyramid.

 The next day, I was talking to everyone that I could about making my dream real.
 When I say everyone, I mean everyone.
 From our athletic director, athletic trainers, professors, student-athletes, their coaches, my staff, and even the janitors of the building; I talked to them all.
 It was a whirlwind of trying to get people on board with making sure our athletes are properly recovered so they can show off their abilities.
 As you can expect, I received a bunch of blank stares, long blinks, and even heard “You wanna do what?” after I laid out the plan of making my dream of recovery become real.
 Most of those people were not even as close to my level of excitement and many actually tried talking me out of it.
 After all these are college student-athletes I am talking about.
 They live on a mixture of frozen pizza, ramen noodles, whey protein, and alcohol.
 They stay up late, supposedly studying but realistically playing video games, hanging out with friends, or simply being on their devices.
-They simply don’t care about recovery.
+They simply don’t care about recovery after workouts.
 Or at least that is what I was told.

 Hearing all of these reasons didn’t change my mind, and to be candid I wasn’t expecting much more than a passive acceptance.
 After all, this was my dream not theirs.
 Here is an off topic friendly piece of advice: don’t ever think that someone else will support you or your dreams until you work to make them real.
 Now it was my time to get to work, so I started with the groups that I had some control of.
 My staff started getting homework assignments to research simple, yet effective things we could do to kick start the recovery process at the end of workouts.
 The athletes started seeing readiness questionnaires at the start of their workouts, basically to show them how their actions yesterday impacted their performance today.
 My staff and our athletic trainers started to use social media to put out a weekly video clip talking about athletic recovery and how it impacts performance.